hplgit/parampool/README.do.txt

 ======= Parampool: Handling a pool of input parameters in scientific applications =======

-The `parampool` package is a tool administering a pool of parameters in scientific applications.
+The `parampool` package is a tool for administering a pool of parameters in scientific applications.
 The package contains

  * a general tree data structure in Python (subpackage `tree`),